 • Edith Lesburgueres Ph.D.

-Currently postdoctoral scientist with Lisa Roux at The Institute for Interdisciplinary Neuroscience, Bordeaux, France
+Currently Senior Management Consultant (former postdoc with Lisa Roux at The Institute for Interdisciplinary Neuroscience, Bordeaux, France)

 • Eduard Kelemen Ph.D.